Best practices for loading data using Synapse SQL pool

 Loading to a staging table

-To achieve the fastest loading speed for moving data into a data warehouse table, load data into a staging table.
+To achieve the fastest loading speed for moving data into a SQL pool table, load data into a staging table.
 Define the staging table as a heap and use round-robin for the distribution option.

 Loading to a columnstore index